 - the wife can apply to have her maintenance capitalised so that her husband pays her a lump sum in return for which her maintenance claim is dismissed.

 You should take detailed advice about the appropriate level of maintenance.
 There is no ‘magic formula’.
 There is a range of reasonable answers in a particular case.
 It is often a matter of striking a fair balance between what the wife needs and what the husband can afford.
-In other cases the Court will focus on the ‘reasonable needs of the wife generously interpreted’.
+The definition of 'needs' will be determined within the context of the standard of living during the marriage and the available resources.
 If there are children the level of a wife’s personal maintenance claim cannot be fairly assessed without first assessing the level of child maintenance.

 It is usually essential to look at the budgets of each household.
 We hope you will find our Budget Planner useful.